CoffeeITWorks/ansible_burp2_server/README.md

 Or clone the repo to you roles subdir (subidr of dir where you have your site.yml file), role folder name must be the same as specified in site.yml.

-Redhat support is not fully tested and there is some doubts with dependencies to build burp.
+Redhat support is automatically tested with molecule docker centos 6 image.
-Please check vars/Redhat.yml file and help on it.
-Also check tasks/build-burp.yml to check compatiblity of the steps.
+Ubuntu support is automatically tested with molecule docker Ubuntu 14.04 and latest image.

 Role Name
 =========